-by Insufficient Vision Round 'n round the Hospital .
+by Insufficient Vision

+Round 'n round the Hospital .
 "Bundles for Brooklyn" or "He Sez Murder" Khoury seen softballing on the tennis court with both bandaged (diagnosis: P. I.-itis) mitts disentangling in the breeze like a true Maypoler . . . mutter . . oh mudder o' mine!
 To the showers, bum!
 A certain GI Capt. in the Adm.
-Bldg. sez: "Let not the sun shine on your head!"-for I carry a li'l black gig book Nappanee Lynch is in the wholesale shoe shining biz . . . will who introduced a water pistol into begin to take effect.
-Sometimes sell you a pr. of shoes w/o a No. 17 coupon . . .
+Bldg. sez: "Let not the sun shine on your head!"-for I carry a li'l black gig book Nappanee Lynch is in the wholesell you a pr. of shoes w/o a No. 17 coupon . . .
 3 bindly cheers to our 'Information Please" con-man.

 nightly to measure latest sniptaccocus scabs.
-Reports Regan took for himself a handsome 20% cut ... both Mike and Li'l Abner are progressing well notwithstanding the abbreviated squeegee . . .
+Reports Regan took for himself a handsome 20% cut . . . both Mike and Li'l Abner are progressing well notwithstanding the abbreviated squeegee . . .
 Pal-ishen yips: A bite!
 A bite!
 A biscuit, a basket! . . .
 Aw, blow it out oping some beautiful sun-tans.
 They of your coffee urn . . .
 As for George "I'm Dreaming of Atlantic door work.
 All three of them.
 City" Hackett, he urges seconds to kill off all early chowers . . .
 In addition to his other duties, our CO is sorting mail as a pastime.

-Today's tactical problem: cover and concealment of calomine . . . of '01 class, Hunter's College.
+Today's tactical problem: cover and concealment of calomine . . . goosey hamburgers at Ye Olde drooling over the prospects of seeing WAACs on the post.
+It seems for Burger seen blonding at the facts will be enough for course of the second slice of the facts.
+A check with Sgt. slice of bread on the plate and pouring the slum over it.
+Then recently had the seat of his pants adding a second slice of the late dawnce . . . she looked like a grad disa will be enough for every solof '01 class, Hunter's College.
 (She's retiring this year under the SS act) . . .
 Nice work, GB!! . .
 Get well wishes from the gang to Rommelt (no kin of Irwin) . .
 DeStefano . . .
-Pes Planus Skilowich.
+Pes Planus Skilo-

 The Harlem "Y" was a rendezvous for what student cook and rates for washing privates. fire-"man?" . . .
-Heard on the as to who Pvt.
-M. Bilical is.
-Well, minds. boys, let fly.
-You may guess it.
+Heard on the